 Mark Canning CMG is an expert on South East Asia and advises leading international companies on their strategy towards these dynamic emerging markets.
 He has previously undertaken four diplomatic assignments in the ASEAN region: twice in Indonesia, most recently as British Ambassador (2011-14) and as British Ambassador to Myanmar / Burma (2009-11) and as Deputy High Commissioner to Malaysia (2002-06).

 Sir Richard Gozney KCMG CVO served as Governor of Bermuda; as British High Commissioner to Nigeria; as Ambassador to Indonesia; and as High Commissioner to Swaziland.
-He is currently the Lieutenant Governor of the Isle of Man.
+He was the Lieutenant Governor of the Isle of Man from May 2016 to August 2021.
 He has extensive commercial experience in many fields including energy and insurance.

 Peter Jenkins CMG was UK Ambassador to the International Atomic Energy Agency and UN organisations at Vienna after serving as UK Deputy Permanent Representative to the UN and the World Trade Organisation in Geneva.
 He also served in Paris, Brasilia and Washington.
 His nuclear non-proliferation work in Vienna required him to develop a keen awareness of the culture and policies of the Islamic Republic of Iran; a major problem-solving assignment has given him opportunities to become familiar with doing business in Tajikistan.